appeltje-c/robot-arm/README.md

 ## Resources

-Here is a collection of online resources I used to get familiar with 3D in the browser and Robotics in general.
+Here is a collection of online resources I used to get familiar with Robotic and 3D concepts.

-Rabbit hole warning. ⚠️🤓
+*Rabbit hole warning*

 > ViewPort<br/>
 > https://codesandbox.io/p/sandbox/multiple-views-with-uniform-controls-r9w2ob